Soay123/SilverSatPersonalDevWork/README.md

 Select 'Yes' that I2C kernel module should be enabled Then Finish and reboot (shutdown -r now)

+# If this is your first time using this Pi then start here:
 # Install Python3
 apt install python3
 python3 -m venv /home/me/Desktop/venv